 Visual cues can be used with students who are non-verbal or with poor speech/communication skills so they can effectively communicate their wants and needs i.e. a visual cue card made with a picture of an apple followed by EAT under it to show that individual where the “apple” is located in the grocery store

-Social skills groups help students learn how to interact more successfully in group settings i.e.: socialising with classmates during recess at school or on the playground.
+Social skills groups help students learn how to interact more successfully in group settings i.e.: socializing with classmates during recess at school or on the playground.

-These sessions also give individuals with autism opportunities for role playing and practicing what they have learned before trying them out socially (provided that some form of reinforcement is offered such as a favourite activity after they complete it successfully.
+These sessions also give individuals with autism opportunities for role playing and practicing what they have learned before trying them out socially provided that some form of reinforcement is offered such as a favorite activity after they complete it successfully.

 The Importance of subtitles and captions in television and children language development